-Our sustainability reporting journey goes back two decades, and this 2018 Report on Sustainability continues our approach to transparency.
-It’s one of the ways we measure progress, and continually monitor and assess the impacts and benefits of our business.
+Our Report on Sustainability reflects our commitment to continually monitor and assess the impacts and benefits of our business, and to effectively share these efforts.

-We’ve prepared this report in accordance to the Global Reporting Initiative Standards: Core option, with additional use of their Oil and Gas Sector Disclosures.
+We’ve prepared this report in accordance with the Global Reporting Initiative Standards: Core option, with additional use of their Oil and Gas Sector Disclosures.
 We also disclose our United Nations Global Compact (UNGC) Communication on Progress throughout this report.
-This is part of our support for their 10 Principles which guide our approach to sustainability.
+This is part of our support for their 10 principles which guide our approach to sustainability.
+New in our 2019 report are the inclusion of Sustainability Accounting Standards Board (SASB) standards, representing financially material sustainability topics and metrics relevant for our industry.

-Available in English or French, this report was prepared to engage a wider audience interested in our sustainability priorities and performance through the use of multiple formats – a downloadable PDF, complemented by an online version available at sustainability.suncor.com.
+Available in English or French, we prepared this report to engage a wider audience interested in our sustainability priorities and performance through the use of multiple formats – a downloadable PDF, complemented by an online version.

-Consolidated company-wide economic, environmental, safety and social performance from January 1st to December 31st 2017 is reported for assets we operate only (unless otherwise stated), including five-year data trends where possible.
+Consolidated company-wide economic, environmental, safety and social performance from Jan.
+1 to Dec.
+31, 2018 is reported only for assets we operate (unless otherwise stated), including five-year data trends where possible.

 Facility or business segment performance, where applicable, is available for download.
-Joint ventures not operated by Suncor are excluded, unless otherwise stated.
-Information regarding events or performance in early 2018 may also be included, where possible.
+Information regarding events or performance in early 2019 may also be included, where possible.

 Materiality assessment for determining report content

-We review priorities for our report annually and, in early 2018, we conducted a more in-depth materiality assessment to ensure we accurately considered a broad range of perspectives.
+We review priorities for our report annually and, in early 2018, we conducted a materiality assessment to ensure we accurately considered a broad range of perspectives.

 Materiality, in the sustainability context used for this report, refers to the relative significance of environmental, social, governance and economic priorities and their impacts (both positive and negative) to both our business, and to our stakeholders.